 Universal Time (UT) - A time system used by astronomers.
+Also known as Greenwich Mean Time.
 USA Eastern Standard Time (for example, New York) is 5 hours behind UT.
 Variable Star - A star that changes brightness over a period of time.